Closter, New Jersey: Local government

-In January 2015, the Borough Council selected former councilmember Tom Hennessey from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat that had been held by John C. Glidden Jr., expiring in 2016 that became vacant when Glidden took office as mayor.
+In January 2015, the borough council selected former councilmember Tom Hennessey from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat that had been held by John C. Glidden Jr., expiring in 2016 that became vacant when Glidden took office as mayor.

-In 2017, former Borough Council President Robert Di Dio was appointed to the New Jersey State Board of Pharmacy by Governor Chris Christie.
+In 2017, former borough council president Robert Di Dio was appointed to the New Jersey State Board of Pharmacy by Governor Chris Christie.

 Emergency services

-Closter has its own fire department formed in 1893.
+Closter has its own fire department, formed in 1893.
 The department responds to an average of 269 calls a year.

 The Closter Volunteer Ambulance and Rescue Corps was formed in 1936, and serves three jurisdictions: Closter, the neighboring borough of Alpine, and the section of the Palisades Interstate Parkway within Alpine's borders.

 Closter also has its own police department.
-Led by Chief John McTeuige, the department includes a captain, three lieutenants, five sergeants, and ten patrol officers.
-Two of these officers (one lieutenant and one sergeant) comprise the detective bureau of the department.
+Led by Chief James Buccola, the department includes a captain, three lieutenants, five sergeants, and eleven patrol officers.
+Two of these officers (both sergeants) comprise the detective bureau of the department.
+The department has one Administrative Assistant, a non-officer role.